ucbepic/docetl/README.md

 Notes:

-- The gather operation adds a new field to each item: {content_key}\_formatted, which contains the formatted chunk with added context.
+- The gather operation adds a new field to each item: {content_key}\_rendered, which contains the formatted chunk with added context.
 - The formatted content includes labels for previous context, main chunk, and next context.
 - Skipped chunks are indicated with a "[...
 X characters skipped ...]" message.